find Komen’s educational materials that you can download, bookmark or even

-Many changes will occur in occur in your breasts during your lifetime.
-Learning about breast anatomy and are many factors linked to breast cancer.
+Many changes will occur in your breasts during your lifetime.
+Learning about breast anatomy and how the are many factors linked to breast cancer.
 The two most common are: being a woman and getting older.
-We’ve learned a lot about risk factors, but we understand what causes breast cancer to develop at a certain time in a certain screening tests can reduce your chance of dying from breast cancer.
+We’ve learned a lot about risk factors, but we don’t understand what causes breast cancer to develop at a certain time in a screening tests can reduce your chance of dying from breast cancer.
 Screening